merad06/finalproject-game/ReadMe.md.txt

 eventListener(): a method that handls all the user interaction; click, hover, mouseenter..., calculate the winer checkwiner(): a method with functions to check for direction, to check if there is a winer (verticals, horizontals and diagonals) reset(): to reset the game at any given time
+_ app.js with be user as a main, and will have the document ready function
 D. Unsolved problems (features to add to the game):
 _ If all the cells are done and there was no winner, the game mast restart _ offer the players the ability to play multiple rounds